mozilla/fxa/packages/fxa-content-server/docs/client-metrics.md

 * signup.email-optin.visible.true - email opt-in is visible
 * signup.password.hidden - password is hidden
 * signup.password.visible - password is shown
+* tooltip.mailcheck-suggested - an email address correction was suggested
+* tooltip.mailcheck-used - an email address correction was chosen by the user in the tooltip
 * tooltip.mailcheck-dismissed - an email address correction tooltip was dismissed without the selection being made.
-* tooltip.mailcheck-suggested - an email address correction was suggested
-* tooltip.mailcheck-used - an email address correction was chosen by the user
+* signup.mailcheck-useful - an email address correction was used by the user during sign up form submit.
+This is tracked because some users might not use the tooltip to correct the email.

 #### signup_permissions
 * signup-permissions.accept - user accepts and grants the requested permissions